retrosight/learning/growing-your-software-rich-hickey.md

   * Clojure?
 * Compatibility a prereqisite of success?

-## What is We Never Broke Anything?
+## What if We Never Broke Anything?

 * names become enduringly meaningful
 * orthogonal compatibility checking becomes possible